-Traveling by Train:
+Traveling by Train

-Traveling by Car:
+Traveling by Car

-Québec City is about 500 miles from New York, and less than 400 miles from Boston.
-Coming from New York and points south, take Interstate 91 to the Canadian border.
-From Boston, take I-93 to I-91 in Vermont.
+If you decide to drive, you have two choices of direction when leaving Montréal: Autoroute 20 or the more scenic Autoroute 40.
+Both take approximately three hours.
+Québec City is also about 500 miles (eight hours) from New York City and less than 400 miles (six hours) from Boston.
+Coming from New York or destinations south of the Big Apple, take Interstate 91 to the Canadian border.
+From Boston, the best route is I-93 to I-91 in Vermont.

-Traveling by Air:
+Traveling by Air

-Traveling by Bus:
+Traveling by Bus

 The bus is the least expensive option and relatively easy to use, as long as you don't mind making extra stops along the way.
 Greyhound runs from New York and Boston to Montréal.
 From there, you can transfer to one of the hourly buses connecting to Québec City via Orléans Express.
 Similar to a car ride, the bus takes around three hours to drive from Montréal to Québec City.
 The excellent bus service also links Québec City to most points throughout the province and the rest of Canada.